supabase-community/supabase-kt/plugins/Coil3Integration/README.md

 # Supabase-kt Coil Integration

-Extends supabase-kt with a Coil integration for image loading.
+Extends supabase-kt with a Coil3 integration for image loading.
+**Requires supabase-kt `2.7.0` or higher.**

 Supported targets: